ubikorp/lacking.org/_posts/playlists/2018-04-17-chamber-for-sleep-part-one.md

   messer-chups kinks flight-of-conchords gwenno galactic marble-party artichoke internal-external this-is-kit naked-giants julia-p-hersheimer car-seat-headrest elvis-perkins-in-dearland quintron l7 metz moon-hooch
-keywords: Screaming Females, Dean Ween Group, The Hush Sound, Telamor, Asylum Street Spankers, The Mercury Program, Ladytron, Killing Joke, Moondog, West Nkosi, Jen Cloher, The Front Bottoms, Five-Eight, All That, Queens Of The Stone Age, Daft Punk, Jennyanykind, Squeeze, Born Ruffians, Gogol Bordello, MOTOR, The White Stripes, that dog., Ill Ease, Loma, Ed Schrader&#39;s Music Beat, Messer Chups, The Kinks, Flight of the Conchords, Gwenno, Galactic, Marble Party, Artichoke, Internal/External, This Is The Kit, Naked Giants, Julia P. Hersheimer, Car Seat Headrest, Elvis Perkins In Dearland, Quintron, L7, METZ, Moon Hooch
+keywords: All That, Artichoke, Asylum Street Spankers, Born Ruffians, Car Seat Headrest, Daft Punk, Dean Ween Group, Ed Schrader&#39;s Music Beat, Elvis Perkins In Dearland, Five-Eight, Flight of the Conchords, The Front Bottoms, Galactic, Gogol Bordello, Gwenno, The Hush Sound, Ill Ease, Internal/External, Jen Cloher, Jennyanykind, Julia
+  P. Hersheimer, Killing Joke, The Kinks, L7, Ladytron, Loma, Marble Party, The Mercury Program, Messer Chups, METZ, Moon Hooch, Moondog, MOTOR, Naked Giants, Queens Of The Stone Age, Quintron, Screaming Females, Squeeze, Telamor, that dog., This Is The Kit, West Nkosi, The White Stripes
 ---
 "Screaming Females" is a misnomer.
 There's only one, and not a whole lot of screaming in "Chamber For Sleep (Part One)".